morgangraphics/ansible-role-nvm/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **To Reproduce**
-Minimally viable playbook to recreate the issue you are experiencing g
+Minimally viable playbook to recreate the issue you are experiencing

+**Shell** [e.g. Bash, Dash, ksh, tcsh, zsh]

 **Desktop (please complete the following information):**
  - OS: [e.g. Ubuntu 18.04, CentOS, OSX]